 MySQL programs attempt to connect using encryption if the proper options are given and the server supports encrypted connections.
 For information about options that affect use of encrypted connections, see Section 5.1, “Configuring MySQL to Use Encrypted Connections” and Command Options for Encrypted Connections.

 MySQL performs encryption on a per-connection basis, and use of

 encryption for a given user can be optional or mandatory.
 This

 enables you to choose an encrypted or unencrypted connection

 according to the requirements of individual applications.
 For

 information on how to require users to use encrypted connections,

 Encrypted connections are not used by default.
 For applications that require the security provided by encrypted connections, the extra computation to encrypt the data is worthwhile.

-Encrypted connections can be used between master and slave replication servers.
+Encrypted connections can be used between source and replica replication servers.
 See Setting Up Replication to Use Encrypted Connections.